Manifest (13.09.19: v0.0.2)

 SEPTEMBER 16, 2020 | excerpt

 multipresent anti-aggressive communal computer or 'the computer that never mattered' occured in the form of a pile of clay in a communal studio in London back in 2018.
-Shortly after infiltrating exhibition space Safehouse 1 & 2 with uninvited artists engraved into its peer-to-peer network.
+Shortly after occurred in exhibition space Safehouse 1 & 2 with uninvited artists engraved into its peer-to-peer network.
 The weekend after it occured in Hampstead Heath with sound made especially for the insects.
 Months later it was briefly noticed in a fresh water oasis in a canyon in Greece, but has not been seen since.
 It seemed it had somehow dissolved in the oasis.
 One year later with no signs of activity mpaacc hosted the thumb project of exposition as an anti-authoritarian stakeholder, and soon in book form for 'In search of primordial technics I' that also describes itself in further detail as an ‘ex-object’.

-JULY 06, 2020 | excerpt
+JULY 06, 2020 | excerpt (in search of primordial technics I)

 The activation and presentation were initiated and performed by a pile of clay under a wornout fireplace.
 The synthetic voice coming out of the pile of clay was the cloned voice of the first inhibitor, A. The voice would transform over time, merging cloned voices of inhibitors, literally creating ‘a shared voice’.